MSBA-StellaSun/APM-project/Food Recognition with Nutrition Facts.md

   The code for modeling can be found [here](https://github.com/MSBA-StellaSun/APM-project/blob/master/model.py).

 ### Other design choices
+As mentioned above, we used NVIDIA 1070TI GPU to run the model.
+In order to go "deeper", however, we need to obtain a faster environment.
+Google Cloud Platform, in this case, is a useful tool to proceed further studies and designs of our model.
+Some tips for using GCP:
+ * Google SDK is a useful shell to upload your dataset from your local computer to the instances used to run the model.
+ * Some errors shows, for example, "You've reached your limit of 0 GPUs NVIDIA K80".
+You need to edit your quotas to increase the GPU limit and wait for it to be approved.
+ * Don't forget to stop your instances!
 ## 6. Results
 ### Model Performance
 After running 60 epochs, our model begins to converge.
 We run 100 epochs to make the result more accurate and evaluate once every 5 epochs.
 The final accuracy of AlexNet model is 52.63%.
 This model outperforms the random forest model from original paper, which achieving highest accuracy of 50.76%.